 This unit is designed for either right- or left-side exit of condensate piping.
-Refer to FIGURE 47 and FIGURE 48 condensate trap locations.
+Refer to FIGURE 48 and FIGURE 50 for condensate trap locations.

 NOTE - If necessary the condensate trap may be installed up to 5' away from the furnace.
 Use PVC pipe to connect trap to furnace condensate outlet.
 Piping from furnace must slope down a minimum of 1/4" per ft. toward trap.